ahtsham58/INSPIRED2/Dataset/README.md

 Here we have two directories for two different formats of the dataset .

-1. The first directory named 'json' contains dataset in the form of JSON.
+1. The first directory named `json` contains dataset in the form of JSON.
-2. The other directory named 'tsv' contain dataset in the form of Tab-separated Value (TSV) as was reported originally.
+2. The other directory named `tsv` contain dataset in the form of Tab-separated Value (TSV) as was reported originally.

-Apart from two directories, a file named 'movie_database.tsv' includes movie titles and corresponding meta-data entities for items mentioned in the INSPIRED2 dataset.
+Apart from two directories, a file named `movie_database.tsv` includes movie titles and corresponding meta-data entities for items mentioned in the INSPIRED2 dataset.

 ## Dataset Splitting Ratio
-Overall, the INSPIRED2 dataset includes 1,001 dialog between paired human-recommenders and human-seekers.
-As per the original work, the dataset is splitted with 8:1:1 in three different sets, i.e., train, dev, and test, respectively.
+Overall, the INSPIRED2 dataset contains 1,001 dialogs recorded between paired a human-recommender and a human-seeker.
+As per the original work, the dataset is splitted in 8:1:1 for three different sets, i.e., train, dev, and test, respectively.

 ## Dataset Features (columns)
 We elaborate on the features of the INSPIRED2 dataset as follows.